bonsaiheldin/carrotJS/README.md

 **Note:** Creating the game returns its core object and one should reference it to a variable to be able to use most of the engine's functions.
 For example:
 `var game = new.Carrot.Game()` and then `game` contains the functions to setup the game.

 Want to see more?
-Check out the very first (and very simple) example: https://github.com/bonsaiheldin/carrotJS/tree/master/examples/basics
+Check out the examples: https://github.com/bonsaiheldin/carrotJS/tree/master/examples/basics

 There is a documentation, too: